khueue/prolongo/README.md

 ## Usage

 Clone the repository and run `make` to compile the necessary C libraries and run the test suite.
+Part of the test suite requires a MongoDB instance running on localhost on the default port.

 ## Dependencies